xianjiuqi/savn_online/README.md

 In the savn(https://github.com/allenai/savn) repo we based on, currenlty the agent is trained and tested in an offline Ai2thro environment, created by scraping images from a live environment and it is difficult to directly use the trained navigation models to a live Ai2thor environment.
 As part of our project, we aim to provide APIs so that users to create a live agent in a live Ai2thor simulator, where this agent uses pretrained models for visual navigation tasks.

-## Data for the Model
-The `data` folder contains:

-- `thor_glove` which contains the [GloVe](https://nlp.stanford.edu/projects/glove/) embeddings for the navigation targets.

-- `gcn` which contains the necessary data for the [Graph Convolutional Network (GCN)](https://arxiv.org/abs/1609.02907) in [Scene Priors](https://arxiv.org/abs/1810.06543), including the adjacency matrix.

-** If you want to train the model, then you will need the offline-data which can obtained by downloading from this link - https://prior-datasets.s3.us-east-2.amazonaws.com/savn/data.tar.gz.
-Delete the current `data` folder, and extract the downloaded compressed data into project home folder.
-Training instructions ##

 ## Setup on local machine (Tested with MacBook Pro)

 - Clone the repository with `git clone https://github.com/xianjiuqi/savn_online.git && cd savn_online`.